 Foreign Language Class

 For students who do not have reading needs and are not exempt from taking a foreign language, a foreign language class would take the place of reading.
 Foreign language typically does not start until 7th grade, or later.
-Students can select either Spanish or French.
+The Norman Howard School offers Spanish.

 Compelling Elective Courses